RRB JE Civil Syllabus 2026, Check Topic Wise Syllabus

-RRB JE Civil Syllabus 2025: The Railway Recruitment Board is expected to release the official notification for 2025 soon for the candidates.
-There is enough time left for candidates to prepare for the examination.
-Applicants must prepare for subjects like Mathematics, General Science, General Intelligence and Reasoning, General Awareness, Basics of Environment and Pollution Control, and Basics of Computer Applications.
-However, in this article, we will cover all the important topics and details of the RRB JE Civil Syllabus for the applicants
+RRB JE Civil Syllabus: The Railway Recruitment Board has already released the CBT 1 exam dates for the applicants.
+Applicants must prepare for civil topics like Force, Equilibrium, Friction, Centroid, Stone masonry, brick masonry, and more.
+In this article, we will cover all the important topics and details of the RRB JE Civil Syllabus for the applicants.

+The main topics in RRB JE Civil syllabus include Engineering Mechanics, Building Materials, Building Finishes, and more.
 RRB conducts the CBT 1 and 2 examinations to recruit candidates for the posts of Junior Engineer (JE), Junior Engineer in Information Technology, Depot Material Superintendent (DMS), and Chemical & Metallurgical Assistant (CMA).
 The CBT 1 is conducted for 100 marks, whereas the CBT 2 exam is held for 150 marks.
-The official RRB JE Exam Date will be released after the notification is out.
+The official RRB JE Exam Date has already been released for the applicants.

 RRB JE Civil Syllabus Overview

 It is very important to know the basic overview details of the JE exam.
-Given below are the details that were released in the previous year RRB JE Notification:
+Given below are the details that were released in the RRB JE Notification:

 ParticularsDetails